jacubero/aws-architect-associate/docs/security.rst

 * **Web Identity Federation**: Users with web identities from Amazon.com or other Open ID provier have role assigned using Security Token System (STS).

+Amazon Resource Names (ARNs) uniquely identify AWS resources.
+We require an ARN when you need to specify a resource unambiguously across all of AWS, such as in IAM policies, Amazon Relational Database Service (Amazon RDS) tags, and API calls.

 `Secure Access to AWS Services Using AWS Identity and Access Management (IAM) Roles <https://www.youtube.com/watch?v=wY7FOFaPNuE&feature=emb_logo>`_